Trkuz/cs50ai/attention/README.md

-# AI that predicts a masked word in a text sequence, using HuggingFace transformel model(BERT)
+# AI that predicts a masked word in a text sequence, using HuggingFace transformer model(BERT)
-## In addtion to that program generates an attention diagram for each word used in sentence which indicates to which models have payed most attention
+## Additionally, the program generates an attention diagram for each word used in the sentencje.
-## Those diagrms are generated for each layer and head of the model (144 diagrams in total)
+## Those diagrms are generated for each layer and head of the model and indica the attention level to each of the words considered.